Fadli Kamis

-Muhammad Fadli bin Kamis (born 7 November 1992) is a Singapore international footballer who plays as a defender for Singapore Premier League club Geylang International.
+Muhammad Fadli bin Kamis (born 7 November 1992) is a Singaporean professional footballer who plays as a defender for Singapore Premier League club Lion City Sailors.

 Club career

 Fadli started his career at S.League club Geylang International before moving to under-23 developmental side Courts Young Lions for the 2014 season.
 He stayed in the club for one year before moving on to Balestier Khalsa.

 International career

 Fadli represented Singapore U23 at the 2014 Asian Games.
 He made his senior international debut in the starting line-up of a friendly match against Papua New Guinea on 6 September 2014.
 Fadli got his second cap for the national team after five years on 8 June 2019, in the friendly against Solomon Islands.
-Fadli got his first start for the national team on 11 June 2019 against Myanmar.
+Fadli got his first start for the national team in his third match in Singapore colors on 11 June 2019 against Myanmar.

 Geylang International

 On 13 November 2021, Fadli returned to Geylang International FC.

-Personal life

-Fadli has been in a relationship with popular social media influencer Rose Nayeli since mid-2017.
-They were engaged on 4 March 2018, and later married on 8 December 2019.